Assigning a policy to a group

 At initial installation, the Symantec default security policies are assigned to the My Company parent group.

 The security policies in the My Company parent group are automatically assigned to each newly created child group.
+Newly created child groups inherit from My Company by default.

 You replace a policy in a group by assigning another policy of the same type.
 You can replace a policy that is assigned to the My Company parent group or to any child group.